sboehringer/ting/README.md

 # Configuration

-Change `tingf` to the folder location of the pen-mount on your OS.
-As configured, works with OpenSUSE (>= 15.0) and Mac OS X.
+Change `tingm` to the folder location of the pen-mount on your OS, if needed (OpenSUSE (>= 15.0), Mac OS X are currently auto-detected).

 # Workflow

-  * Using the pen, tip activation circle in book
+  * Using the pen, tip activation circle in book, switch off pen
   * Insert pen into computer, mount pen
   * Run `ting`
   * Unmount, use pen